ericroys-school/taskingWithReactAndSpring/README.md

 This is a preliminary learning experience working with React Redux for the front-end and Java Spring for serving the REST service.
-This repository provides the React portion of the puzzle and the [Java Spring](https://github.com/ericroys-school/spring-task-restservices "Spring Project") RESTful web service providing the other piece.
+This repository provides the React portion of the puzzle and the [Java Spring](https://github.com/ericroys-school/spring-task-restservices "Spring Project") RESTful web service provides the other piece.

 ## Installation